LuisScoccola/persistable/README.md

 ## Running the tests

 You can run the tests by running the following commands from the root directory of a clone of this repository.
-If a test fails, please [report a bug](https://github.com/LuisScoccola/persistable/issues/new).
+If a test fails, please [report a bug](https://github.com/LuisScoccola/persistable/issues/new), trying to include as much information as possible, including your system's information, warnings, logs, screenshots, and anything else you think may be of use.

 ```bash
 pip install pytest playwright pytest-playwright